 3. Dreaming of Denmark?
 Visit Solvang, California

-“A Slice of Denmark in Southern California,” Solvang is known as the Dutch town in California.
+“A Slice of Denmark in Southern California,” Solvang is known as the Danish town in California.
 And this isn’t a coincidence; it was founded by Danish immigrants.

 From hotels to boutique shops, you’ll enjoy wandering around this beautiful town in sunny California.
 Be sure to spot the copy of the Little Mermaid Statue and some wooden shoes!
 This is an easy day trip from Los Angeles too!